What Language Is The Torah Written In?

 Language of Torah

 Though it is commonly thought that the Torah, or Jewish holy book, is written in Hebrew, this is not actually the case.
-The text was written in a form of Aramaic, which was the common language of the Persian empire during the seventh century BCE.
+The text was written in the form of Aramaic, which was the common language of the Persian empire during the seventh century BCE.

 However, there are also elements of the text that were written in Hebrew, as well as other Semitic languages.
 What makes these texts more confusing to decode are their date ranges.
 The oldest texts were composed between the 10th and 5th century to 8th centuries BCE, while others were written as late as 2nd century CE.